 Installing Basic Tip #3

-There are two ways to install a car seat in a vehicle.
+There are two ways to secure a car seat in a vehicle.

-- One option is to use the vehicle seat belt.
-Place it through the car seat at the belt path.
-Look for the arrows or directions on a label that show you the correct belt path to use.
-On forward-facing car seats, remember to use a top tether when installing with a seat belt.
+- One way is to use the vehicle seat belt.
+Place the seat belt through the car seat at the belt path.
+Arrows on the car seat or directions on the car seat label will show you the correct belt path to use.
+On all forward-facing car seats, use a top tether when securing the car seat.

-- The second option is to use lower anchors and tethers for children (LATCH) to attach the car seat to the vehicle.
-The car seat comes with lower attachments that connect to the car’s lower anchors.
-It also comes with a top tether you will need if you are using a forward-facing car seat.
+- Another way is to use lower anchors and tethers for children (LATCH) to attach the car seat to the vehicle.
+Car seats have lower attachments that connect to the car’s lower anchors.
+On all forward-facing car seats, use a top tether when securing the car seat.

-Either seat belt or LATCH is safe, but don’t use both at the same time.
-Pick the one that gives you a snug fit.
-(See the next tip to show you how to make it snug.)
+The seat belt and LATCH are both safe, but don’t use both at the same time.
+Choose the one that gives the car seat a snug fit.
+The next tip shows you how to get that snug fit.

 Installing Basic Tip #4

-Do you have a snug fit?
-Take the Inch Test to find out.
-A properly-installed car seat shouldn’t move more than one inch front-to-back or side-to-side when pulled at the belt path.
-This rule applies whether you are using a forward-facing car seat or a rear-facing car seat; and whether you installed it using the seat belt or LATCH.
+Does the car seat have a snug fit?
+Do the Inch Test to find out.
+A properly-installed car seat shouldn’t move more than one inch front to back or side to side when pulled at the seat belt path.
+This rule applies for forward-facing car seats and rear-facing car seats and when the seat is secured with either the seat belt or LATCH.